project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 ## Creating X.509 v3 Certificates

-**If security is not desired, this section can be skipped, as each monitoring broker will use an OPC UA Security Policy of None if it cannot find credentials mounted in its pod.**
+**If security is not desired, skip to [Creating OPC UA Servers](#creating-opc-ua-servers), as each monitoring broker will use an OPC UA Security Policy of None if it cannot find credentials mounted in its pod.**

 Akri will deploy an OPC UA Monitoring broker for each OPC UA Server a node in the cluster can see.
 This broker contains an OPC UA Client that will need the proper credentials in order to communicate with the OPC UA Server in a secure fashion.
 Specifically, before establishing a session, an OPC UA Client and Server must create a secure channel over the communication layer to ensure message integrity, confidentiality, and application authentication.
 Proper application credentials in the form of X.509 v3 certificates are needed for application authentication.